rithm84/Odyssey/README.md

 ## 🎯 Overview

-**Odyssey** transforms event planning from chaotic message threads into organized, collaborative experiences.
-Whether you're planning a gaming tournament, weekend trip, study session, or potluck dinner, Odyssey combines the conversational power of Discord with intelligent automation and a sleek web interface.
+**Odyssey** transforms event planning from chaotic message threads and cross-platform hell into organized, collaborative experiences.
+Whether you're planning a gaming tournament at a friend's house, weekend trip to Malibu, study session at a cafe, or potluck dinner with club members, Odyssey consolidates all your events by combining the conversational power of Discord with intelligent automation and a sleek web interface.

 ### Why Odyssey?

 - **Natural Language First** – Create events by chatting: `@Odyssey potluck at my place this Saturday from 6 to 8 PM`
 - **Cross-Server Dashboard** – View all your events from every Discord server in one unified web app
-- **Modular & Flexible** – Enable only the features you need: packing lists, polls, transportation, budgets, weather, etc.
+- **Modular & Flexible** – Enable only the features you need: packing lists, group tasks, transportation coordination, budget management, weather alerts, etc.
-- **Public & Private Events** – Fine-grained access control with role-based permissions
+- **Public & Private Events** – Fine-grained access control with role and user-based permissions
 - **Real-Time Sync** – Supabase-powered live updates across Discord and web
 - **AI-Powered** – Smart date parsing, poll creation, and time optimization using Azure OpenAI + LangChain
 ---